John P. Birkelund

 (1930–2019)

-John Birkelund’s involvement with venture capital started in 1956, with successful investments that were financed among others by the Rothschilds.
+John Birkelund’s involvement with venture capital started in 1956, with successful investments financed among others by the Rothschilds.
 Over the next 25 years his equity investments in companies such as Texas Instruments, Federal Express, Cray Research and MCI Communications paved the way for the growing venture capital industry.
 In 1981 John joined the banking firm Dillon Read & Co. as its president, shareholder and later chairman and CEO.
-After 16 years he negotiated the sale of Dillon Read to UBS at a price almost 20 times higher than when he joined the firm.
+After 16 years he negotiated the sale of Dillon Read to UBS for a price almost 20 times higher than when he joined the firm.

 John was a trustee of various non-profit organizations including Brown University, the New York Public Library, the Frick Collection and the American Academy in Berlin, and led or participated in their investment committees.
 He also served as a director of the New York Stock Exchange.
 John held an honorary doctorate from Brown University and was a fellow of the American Academy of Arts and Sciences.